-Shares may be bought and sold by telephone, fax, email or by written instructions or by such other means as the ACD may make available from time to time.
+.
 A purchase or sale of Shares in writing, by telephone or electronic means is a legally binding contract.

-Applications to purchase shares and requests to redeem shares should be either: addressed to Link Fund Administrators Limited FAO: Dealing, PO Box 391, Darlington, DL1 9UH; faxed to 0113 224 6001; dealt with over the phone by calling 0345 300 2107 or emailed to ordergroup@linkgroup.com.
+Applications to purchase shares and requests to redeem shares should be either: addressed to Valu-Trac Investment Management Limited Mains of Orton, Orton, Moray, IV32 7QE.
 If a shareholder wishes to deal with share electronically, they must agree in advance with the ACD: